 Typically chair massage rates are determined using 3 methods that revolve around the number of people getting massage, the length of each chair massage you want to provide, and/or your budget.
-You can read about those in detail in this article: How Much Does it Cost?
-Ultimately, pricing for chair massage varies according to these key elements:

 - Location (LA and NYC will cost more than, say, Kansas City)